GARBAGE DISPOSAL REPAIR IN HOUSTON

-If you plan to remove your garbage disposal yourself, it’s vital that you turn off the electricity to the disposal for safety purposes.
+If you plan to remove your garbage disposal yourself, it’s vital that you turn off the electricity.
 Once you’ve removed your garbage disposal, installing a new one is generally a simple process.
 Of course, if you don’t want to mess around with it, or don’t have the tools to do it, we can certainly help you!

 When removing your garbage disposal and replacing it with a new one, you’ll need to make sure you get the same size (or larger) disposal.
 Garbage disposals come in several horsepower (HP) sizes, and a plumber can help you determine which size you need.